Lege19/newc/README.md

 #### Type Inference

 Type inference for local variables is convenient, and so long as the variable doesn't live too long isn't very harmful to code readability.
 However type inference for function return types is a liability as it makes it extremely easy to forget to return.
-So for both of these cases Crust will have the same rules as Rust.
+So for both of these cases newc will have the same rules as Rust.
 However one weird case is type inference for constants.
 Since these *can* be very far reaching, or might just be local to a module.
-For this reason, in Crust, type inference on private constants will be allowed, but not for public constants.
+For this reason, in newc, type inference on private constants will be allowed, but not for public constants.

-For explicit types, Crust will use the same syntax as Rust, there is nothing particular that made me choose this syntax other than that I'm used to it.
+For explicit types, newc will use the same syntax as Rust, there is nothing particular that made me choose this syntax other than that I'm used to it.

 #### Mutability

-Since Crust, like Rust, will use pattern matching for assignments, variables will be immutable by default.
+Since newc, like Rust, will use pattern matching for assignments, variables will be immutable by default.
 This is partly for consistency with `match` but mainly because it means programmers will only use mutable variables when they need to (unlike in JavaScript where it `let` is often used for variables that could be `const`.

 Mutability in patterns will be the same as in rust: `mut`.